-At Davis Law Group, our attorneys and legal team will work diligently to ensure that you and your family are awarded the compensation you need to afford medical bills, lost wages, and pain and suffering after a dog attack.
+At Davis Law Group, our attorneys and legal team will work diligently to ensure that you and your family are awarded the compensation you need to afford medical bills, lost wages, and pain and suffering after a dog bite or attack.
 We care deeply about the well-being of our Washington state clients, and we will work tirelessly as we pursue the best outcome possible.

 We handle cases all over the Puget Sound region and across Washington state.
 If you have suffered due to a dog attack, we can help.